 Christopher Reeve landed head-first on the other side of the fence.
 The impact crushed his C1 and C2 vertebrae.
-This caused cervical spinal injury and left him paralyzed neck-below.
+This caused cervical spinal cord injury and left him paralyzed neck-below.
 He was flown to the University of Virginia Medical Center in a helicopter.

 Christopher Reeve did not remember the accident at all.

 We could not find any trustworthy real video of the accident.
 However, a video of Dateline NBC discusses the accident and its impact in details.
 Here is the NBC video:

 Reeve After the Accident

 In his book Somewhere in Heaven: The Remarkable Love Story of Dana and Christopher Reeve, author Christopher Anderson revealed that when Reeves was informed of the gravity of his injuries he wanted to “slip away” as he did not want to be a burden on his family.

 The book also revealed that Dana Reeve, wife of Christopher Reeve, told him, “I will support whatever you want to do because this is your life, and your decision.
 But I want you to know that I’ll be with you for the long haul, no matter what.
 You’re still you.
 And I love you.”